TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

    details of the exception message, but such a test may still fail based on whether or not the module details are printed as part of the exception name.
-Using :const:`IGNORE_EXCEPTION_DETAIL` and the details from Python 2.3 is also the only clear way to write a doctest that doesn't care about the exception detail yet continues to pass under Python 2.3 or earlier (those releases do not support :ref:`doctest directives
+Using :const:`IGNORE_EXCEPTION_DETAIL` and the details kutoka Python 2.3 is also the only clear way to write a doctest that doesn't care about the exception detail yet continues to pass under Python 2.3 or earlier (those releases do not support :ref:`doctest directives
    <doctest-directives>` and ignore them as irrelevant comments).
 For example::